dotnetdreamer/nativescript-http-formdata/README.md

-A NativeScript plugin to post/upload file as multipart/form-data to server Android work is in progress.
+A NativeScript plugin to post/upload file as multipart/form-data to server for iOS and Android

 #### Add the plugin
 ```